GRESB/tableau-server/README.md

 #### Useful commands to inspect the state of the pods

-On boostrap, Tableau Server on each of the pods will install some components.
+On bootstrap, Tableau Server on each of the pods will install some components.
 The status of that installation can be viewed by inspecting the following log file.

 For the primary pod.